STUDENTS Policy

 grooming which presents a safety concern is permitted.
 No apparel displaying

-messages that are gang-related, sexually explicit, vulgar, violent, or advocating
+messages that are gang-related, sexually explicit, vulgar, violent, or

 August